Skip to main content

 Elite Prosthetic Dentistry is conveniently located near Rockville, MD.

 From Rockville, drive south on Rockville Pike (MD-355) or take I-270 South to I-495 West, exiting at Wisconsin Avenue South to our Friendship Heights office at 4400 Jenifer Street NW, Suite 220, Washington DC 20015.
-Free parking available.
+On-site parking available.

 Address: